Alexis-Georganopoulos/Arduino_Line_Follower/README.md

 # Arduino Line Follower

-AIn this project, an An Arduino Leonardo was setup to be a line following robot.
+In this project, an Arduino Leonardo was setup to be a line following robot.
 The chassis, sensors, and code were all designed/constructed/written from scratch.
 A simple binary controller allows the robot to use the underside IR sensors to track the black line.
 It can handle curves, straight lines, right-angle turns, small radius turns, and acute-angle turns. <br>
 [Using the robot](#usage)

 https://user-images.githubusercontent.com/106456040/236983636-2fea785a-858b-4c19-b2cb-65fcdd88ca31.mp4